kespindler/hackjam2-dropedit/README.md

 _Brainstorm what else you could do with this project, or what other things you could build_ Few ideas:

 - Your website looks like it's from 1990.
-Learn some more HTML and some CSS - upcoming h@b events.
+Learn some more HTML and some CSS (there are some upcoming H@B events to teach this stuff!).
 Check out [Twitter Bootstrap](http://twitter.github.com/bootstrap/) for a way to make *beautiful* websites with almost zero work.
 - Add more functionality: rename files, delete files, create files.